BlueBrain/circuit-build/doc/source/bioname.rst

     Name of Sonata nodes population to produce.
 Optional.
 Dy default 'All' is used.
 Additionally this name will be used for the parent folder of the produced Sonata nodes file under `sonata/networks/nodes/` folder.

+**edge_population_name**
+    Name of Sonata edges population to produce.
+Optional.
+Dy default 'All' is used.
+Additionally this name will be used for the parent folder of the produced Sonata nodes file under `sonata/networks/edges/` folder.

 An example of full ``MANIFEST.yaml``: